Kapuas Hulu Regency: Geography

 The regency borders Sarawak in the north, Sintang Regency in the west and south, and East Kalimantan as well as Central Kalimantan in the east.
 Soil formation in the region is considered to be one of the oldest in Indonesian archipelago.
 There are numerous lakes, swamps, and wetlands in the region and lower region is often submerged by water from nearby rivers as long as six months a year.
 Settlements are mostly located around rivers due to historical importance of inland waterways in the past.
 There are 925,134 hectares of national park, 834.140 hectares of protected forest, and 769,000 hectares of production forest.

 The regency has tropical climate with temperature between 22.9 and 33.5 Celsius, with 84.6% air humidity, and 38% sunlight intensity.
 The wettest month is May with average rainfall of 547.66 mm^{3}, and the driest is August with average 222.2 mm^{3}.

+One of largest lakes in Kalimantan, Danau Sentarum National Park situated to the west of Putussibau is the largest wetland conservation area in Indonesian (127,000 ha).
+It comprises a series of interconnected lakes with freshwater and peat swamp forest, fishing villages and a number of hills.
+The lake level fluctuates with the seasons.
+In the dry season the water can drop by 10-12 m leaving many lakes dry and other very small size.
+There is high diversity of plants and animals.

 Governance

 Administrative districts

 At the time of the 2010 Census, the regency was divided into 25 administrative districts (kecamatan).
 However this has since been reduced to 23 by the amalgamation of the former Danau Sentarum District into Selimbau District, and the amalgamation of the former Hulu Kapuas District into Putussibau Selatan District.
 The regency seat, Putussibau, consists of the urban parts of two districts, which are North Putussibau and South Putussibau; both form the first and second most populous districts in the regency.
-Due to regency seat not having clear official boundaries, the estimated population of the town could be as high as 50,000 people depending on where the speculative border is drawn; but both districts include extensive rural regions.
-Below is a list of the districts with their areas and their populations according the 2010 and 2020 Censuses, as well as the official estimates as at mid 2024.
-The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 278 rural villages (desa) and 4 urban subdistricts (kelurahan), and its post code.
+Due to regency seat not having clear official boundaries, the estimated population of the town could be as high as 50,000 people depending on where the speculative border is drawn; but both districts now include extensive rural regions.
+Below is a list of the districts with their areas and their populations according the 2010 and 2020 Censuses, as well as the official estimates as at mid 2025.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 278 rural villages (desa) and 4 urban villages (kelurahan), and its post code.